Minugenty/Introduction-to-Deep-Learning-OvGU/README.md

 ## 2. Let the Tensors board?

 - Got to know TensorBoard, Tensorflow’s built-in visualization suite, and used it to diagnose some common problems with training deep models.

+## 3. Keras and CNN

+- Got to know Keras, the high-level neural network API in Tensorflow.
+Also created a better model for the MNIST dataset using convolutional neural networks.